 Apply the appropriate navigation signal or navigation data input to the beacon (not applicable to ELT(DT)s), which should cause the position provided by the internal navigation receiver to update, in accordance with the manufacturers declared timing regime, which shall be between 4 minutes and 25 seconds and 15 minutes, after the time of the last update attempt.
-Verify that the encoded position data in the digital message does not change more often than on every 6th burst, (that is there shall always be a minimum of 5 bursts with the same encoded location), and it changes less often than on every 20th burst (19th burst for beacons with external source of navigation data), based upon the manufacturers declared internal GNSS receiver timing regime and implemented burst-transmission schedule.
+Verify that the encoded position data in the digital message does not change more often than on every 6th burst (that is, there shall always be a minimum of 5 bursts with the same encoded location), and is updated on or before the 20th burst (19th burst for beacons with external source of navigation data), based upon the manufacturers declared internal GNSS receiver timing regime and implemented burst-transmission schedule.